 Prof. Musto’s achievements include organizing the first national conference on professionalism for government lawyers, establishing statewide pro bono programs to provide representation for children aging out of foster care and for human trafficking victims seeking sealing or expunction of criminal records, as well as authoring, submitting and successfully arguing in favor of the rule adopted by the Supreme Court of Florida requiring the use of recycled paper for documents filed in the state court system, a rule that resulted in the saving of an estimated 850,000 trees annually.

 In addition, he developed and coordinated the Broward County Attorney’s Office’s pro bono program, a program that became a model for public agencies throughout the nation, as reflected by its receipt of the ABA Pro Bono Publico Award and the Supreme Court of Florida Chief Justice’s Law Firm Commendation.

-Professor Musto’s civic involvement includes service as the President of the Hallandale Symphonic Pops Orchestra, chair of Hallandale Beach’s Community Relations, Parking and Charter Review Committees, and a trustee of the Hallandale Beach Police Officers and Firefighters Personnel Retirement Trust.
-As a result of his years of volunteer service to the community, Prof. Musto has been inducted into the Dr. Nan S. Hutchison Broward Senior Hall of Fame.
+Prof. Musto’s civic involvement includes service as President of the Hallandale Symphonic Pops Orchestra, chair of Hallandale Beach’s Community Relations, Parking and Charter Review Committees, and trustee of the Hallandale Beach Police Officers and Firefighters Personnel Retirement Trust.
+As a result of his years of volunteer service to the community, Prof. Musto was inducted into the Dr. Nan S. Hutchison Broward Senior Hall of Fame.